Rapala VMC Oyj: RAPALA VMC CORPORATION - NOTICE TO THE ANNUAL GENERAL MEETING

 12. Election of members of the Board of Directors

-Shareholders together representing approximately 38 per cent of the shares and votes of the company propose to the General Meeting that the current board members Emmanuel Viellard, Eero Makkonen, Jorma Kasslin, Marc Speeckaert, Julia Aubertin and Louis Audemard d'Alançon.
+Shareholders together representing approximately 38 per cent of the shares and votes of the company propose to the General Meeting that the current board members Emmanuel Viellard, Eero Makkonen, Jorma Kasslin, Marc Speeckaert, Julia Aubertin and Louis Audemard d'Alançon will be re-elected.
 Further information on proposed members and their independence is available on the Company's website at www.rapalavmc.com.

 13. Resolution on the remuneration of the Auditor